 Already it appears that having gained confidence and interest from this series, a number of pre-teenagers have moved on to similar longer books, including Arthur Ransome’s.

-Interestingly enough, it has gained the attention of a significant proportion of adult readers, who are fascinated with the deeper underlying themes of trust and responsibility.
+Interestingly enough, it has gained the attention of a significant proportion of adult readers, who are fascinated with the deeper underlying themes of trust and responsibility, as well as the interrelationships between the young characters and adults in the books

 The first three are now available as ebooks, or as paperbacks from many Australian and NZ bookstores, as well as directly from email@example.com